Land and Water Trail Development in Pennsylvania

 Top 10 Trail Gaps in Pennsylvania

-the Top 10 Trail Gaps.
-These 10 trail gaps represent projects
+DCNR maintains a story map of the current Top 10 Trail Gaps.
+These 10 trail gaps represent projects that:

 Pennsylvania’s Major Greenways